 The architecture is composed of logical function modules that are not necessarily physical entities and can reside in or co-locate with existing application layer entities as appropriate.

-In the architecture the fused location service modules can be within the MNO domain or third party service provider domain.
+In the architecture the Fused Location Server (FLS) and Application Specific Server can be within the MNO domain or third party service provider domain.

-The architecture supports multiple possible sources of location information including:
+The FLS architecture supports multiple possible sources of location information including:

 - AMF location service exposed by NEF (as defined in 3GPP TS 23.502 [12]);